qri-io/rfcs/text/0032-access_command.md

 ```
 $ qri access unpublish --help
-Unpublish reverses the publish process, removing a dataset from public view.
+Unpublish "unlists" a dataset.
+An unlisted dataset will not show up when
-Unpublishing a dataset will try to "clean up", asking remotes this dataset has
+browsing dataset lists or feeds.
+Others can still access an unpublished dataset
-been published to
+if they know it's name.

 Unpublished datasets cannot be pushed to the registry, but can be pushed to
 peers that accept unpublished datasets from you.